GurSych/SingleFor/README.md

 # SingleFor

-SingleFor is my C++ library for easily creating multi-leyered loops with single for-construction
+SingleFor is my C++ library for easily creating multi-layered loops with single for-construction

 # Library's concept

-Library should make creating multi-leyered loops much easier and efficient, allowing you to use a single for-loop construction.
+Library should make creating multi-layered loops much easier and efficient, allowing you to use a single for-loop construction.

 ## First idea